Parks and Recreation: Critical response

 Poehler received wide praise for her performance from the beginning of the series; several reviewers, even those who did not enjoy the show, said her talent, timing and likability helped elevate the series above some of its flaws.
 Daniel Carlson of The Hollywood Reporter, who felt the season needed some time to mature, wrote that Poehler was its strongest element and that "she proves instantly she's got the comic intelligence to carry a series like this one".

 Offerman received particularly strong praise for his minimalist and understated performance as Ron Swanson, whom many considered the show's breakout character.
 Steve Heisler of GQ magazine wrote that Offerman's role as Ron Swanson was a major part of the show's "creative resurgence".
 By the end of the second season, the character had taken on a cult status; Jonah Weiner of Slate magazine declared Swanson "Parks and Recreation's secret weapon".

-Plaza's portrayal of April received critical praise, and April was considered a break out character.
+Plaza's portrayal of April received critical praise, and April was considered a breakout character.
 The New York Times said that "all the characters were funny and well imagined, but Aubrey Plaza was particularly memorable as April".
 On the character's cultural impact, Vanity Fair regarded April as "an avatar for millennial jadedness and skepticism".
 The Daily Beast wrote that Plaza was "one of the greatest elements" of the series, and beyond comedic delivery she also brought "pathos" to the character.

 Reviewers also consistently praised the performances by supporting actors Aziz Ansari as Tom Haverford and Chris Pratt as Andy Dwyer.
 Jonah Weiner of Slate said he did not enjoy the first season, but that "the brightest spot was Aziz Ansari as Leslie's subordinate Tom Haverford.
 In Ansari's hands, Tom came wickedly alive as a faux player".
 Scott Meslow of The Atlantic said Ansari "has somehow found a way to make Tom petulant, sexist, and materialistic without ever being unlikable".
 New York magazine writer Steve Kandell said, along with Ron Swanson, Andy Dwyer usually steals the episodes he appears in.